fmckenzie05/Discrete-Math-Logic/README.md

 # Discrete-Math-Logic

 This repository contains a Discrete Math project focused on implementing and visualizing Trie data structures, including Tries, Ternary Search Trees, and Radix Trees.
-These structures are optimized for efficient string storage and querying, with applications in autocomplete systems, spell checkers, and IP routing.
+These structures are optimized for efficient string storage and querying, with applications in autocomplete sys,tems, spell checkers, and IP routing.

-# Features
+## Features
 Trie Implementation: Efficiently store and query strings with common prefixes.

 Ternary Search Tree: Combine the low space overhead of binary search trees with the character-based efficiency of tries.